casperjs/casperjs/builder/sources/quickstart_contents.md

 casper.then(function() {
     // aggregate results for the 'casperjs' search links = this.evaluate(getLinks);
-    // now search for 'phantomjs' by fillin the form again this.fill('form[name=f]', { q: 'phantomjs' }, true);
+    // now search for 'phantomjs' by filling the form again this.fill('form[name=f]', { q: 'phantomjs' }, true);
 });